SheetJS/docs.sheetjs.com/docz/docs/03-demos/13-cli.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-With the availability of JS engines and the success of server-side runtimes, it is natural to want command-line tools for various workflows.
+With the availability of JS engines and the success of server-side platforms, it is feasible to build command-line tools for various workflows.

 This demo covers a number of strategies for building standalone processors.
 The goal is to generate CSV output from an arbitrary spreadsheet file.